lukasHoel/fake-video-detection/README.md

 ## Directory structure of this project:

-- `networks:` contains all networks that we used for this project
+- `networks:` Contains all networks that we used for this project.
-- `notebooks:` contains the (very flexible, configurable) jupyter notebooks that we used for training/validation/testing.
+- `notebooks:` Contains the (very flexible, configurable) jupyter notebooks that we used for training/validation/testing.
 See Readme there for additional information.
-- `runs:` contains saved results from our training/validation/test runs as tensorboard files.
+- `runs:` Contains saved results from our training/validation/test runs as tensorboard files.
 See Readme there for additional information.
-- `saved_results:` contains saved models from our training/validation/test runs as .pt files.
-See Readme there for additional information
+- `saved_results:` Contains saved models from our training/validation/test runs as .pt files.
+See Readme there for additional information.
-- `training:` contains our dataloaders and our solver used for training/validation/testing.
+- `training:` Contains our dataloaders and our solver used for training/validation/testing.
-- `utils:` contains several utility python scripts, e.g. for dataset generation, optical flow calculation, documentation of commands, ...
+- `utils:` Contains several utility python scripts, e.g. for dataset generation, optical flow calculation, documentation of commands, ...

 ## Existing Results (from our report and others)